Career History

 Summer 2018

 Douglas was born on April 16 1954, Great Malvern, Worcestershire.
-He lives in rural Norfolk with his wife, Hilary, their son, Benjamin and their three Shetland Sheepdogs: Merlin (Duchesnay Abracadabra) d.2014, Mickey (Laceway Magic Mickey) d.2020, Melody (Tooralie's Rich Melody) b.2020.
+He lives in rural Norfolk with his wife, Hilary.
+Their son is Benjamin Weiland.

-Weiland’s output comprises fifteen motets, three masses, three symphonic scale concertos, a symphony, a concerto for violin and strings, eight string quartets nos.1,3,4,5,6,7,8,9, a piano quartet, four quintets, two piano trios, a string trio, three violin and piano sonatas, an octet, a divertimento for strings, an organ prelude and fugue, three solo cello suites, cantatas, anthems, songs, other instrumental, orchestral, choral and choral orchestral works.
-Up until 1990 he had performed as a violinist.
-From April 1990 to the present day his sole professional occupation has been that of a full-time composer.
-From 2021 Douglas will conduct his own works.
+four symphonic scale concertos (for clarinet, flute, oboe, a triple concerto for piano, violin & cello), numerous songs, a symphony, a concerto for violin and strings, eight string quartets nos.1,3,4,5,6,7,8,9, seventeen motets, three masses, a piano quartet, four quintets, two piano trios, a string trio, three violin and piano sonatas, an octet, a divertimento for strings, an organ prelude and fugue, three solo cello suites, anthems, other instrumental, orchestral, choral and choral orchestral works.
+Up until 1985 he earned his living as a freelance violinist in London, culminating in 7 years as a core player in the Academy of St Martin in the fields 16 ensemble.
+Douglas's performing career came to a close with 5 years as a founder member of the Australian Quartet, an ensemble based in Adelaide, South Australia.
+In April 1990 he returned to England establishing himself as a full-time composer, a sole professional occupation he has pursued up until the present day.
+For the past decade he has been preparing to conduct his works.

 Douglas's first substantial achievements were in the form of three major chamber works (Voice Quintet, First Quartet, Piano Quintet) written for the ensemble of which he was a founder member, William Hennessy’s Australian Quartet (ASQ) together with Keith Crellin (va) and Janis Laurs (vc); these works were composed between 1985 – 88.
-The Voice Quintet was premièred at the 1986 Adelaide International Festival, with the composer’s wife, Hilary Weiland, mezzo; the First Quartet the ASQ toured to countless première concert halls around the world; the Piano Quintet was performed and recorded by the Australian Quartet, with the great English pianist and life-long friend Marie-Noëlle Kendall to whom the work is dedicated, during the years following Douglas’s departure from the ensemble.
+The celebrated Voice Quintet that features a T.S.Eliot text, was premièred at the 1986 Adelaide International Festival, with the composer’s wife, Hilary Weiland, mezzo; the First Quartet the ASQ toured to countless première concert halls around the world; the Piano Quintet was performed and recorded by the Australian Quartet, with the great English pianist Marie-Noëlle Kendall to whom the work is dedicated, during the years following Douglas’s departure from the ensemble.

 Weiland’s music has benefited from the extraordinary champion of it, that is William Hennessy.
-Much success and achievement over the past three and a half decades has been due in some degree or other to the work of this great artist and musician.
+Much that has been accomplished over the past three and a half decades, both in artistic terms and those pertaining to the confronting of societal, cultural prejudices, has been due in some degree or other to the advocacy and inspiration generated from this man.

 From 1990 commissioned works ranged from the Three Sir Neville Marriner Commissions: Divertimento for Strings (co-commissioned Academy of St Martin-in-the-fields 1992), Clarinet Concerto (co-commissioned Julian Burnside QC 2002), Triple Concerto (co-commissioned ASMF / Altenberg Trio Vienna 2006); to the series of chamber works produced for and premièred at the Norfolk & Norwich Music Club UK as their Composer-in-residence: Second Piano Trio (2003) Altenberg Trio Wien, Third Solo Cello Suite (2004) the first two performances from Steven Isserlis, Clarinet Quintet (2004) Andrew Marriner/ASMF Ensemble, and Third Quartet (2005) commissioned for the Janáček Quartet, premièred by the Hamer Quartet Melbourne.